PowerShell/SecretManagement/Docs/ARCHITECTURE.md

     # Perform optional work to extension vault before it is unregistered
     [TestStore]::RunUnregisterCleanup()
 }

+# Optional function
+function Unlock-SecretVault
+{
+    [CmdletBinding()]
+    param (
+        [SecureString] $Password,
+        [string] $VaultName,
+        [hashtable] $AdditionalParameters
+    )

+    [TestStore]::UnlockVault($Password)
+}
 ```

 This module script implements the five required functions, as cmdlets.
 It also implements an optional `Unregister-SecretVault` function that is called during vault extension un-registration.
 It also implements an optional function `Set-SecretInfo` function that sets secret metadata to a specific secret in the vault.
+It also implements an optional `Unlock-SecretVault` function that unlocks the vault for the current session based on a provided password.

 The `Set-Secret`, `Set-SecretInfo`, `Remove-Secret`, `Unregister-SecretVault` functions do not write any data to the pipeline, i.e., they do not return any data.